fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/getting-started/overview-of-fusioncharts-net-viz.md

 	* The `DataModel` receives and stores the converted data.
 This is the parent `DataModel` which you can provide to the chart renderer to visualize the data.

-	* A `DataModel` also contains data operations which can be applied to any `DataModel` to create multiple optimized `DataModels`.
+	* A `DataModel` also contains data operations which can be applied to create multiple optimized `DataModels`.
 You can provide any of these `DataModels` to the chart renderer.

 * **Visualization** - The visualization module of FusionCharts.NET allows you to render the chart with functional and cosmetic configurations of the chart after receiving the data from the data engine.